Guam Territory Energy Profile

 Guam imports petroleum products to meet almost all of its energy needs.

-Guam, the largest among the thousands of small western Pacific islands that are collectively known as Micronesia, is located in the Pacific Ocean about 5,800 miles west of San Francisco and 1,600 miles east of Manila, Philippines.1,2 The island became a U.S. territory in 1898.
-Guam is close to the International Date Line.
-As a result, it is the first place in the United States to see each new day, which is why Guam is known as the place "Where America's Day Begins."3 Guam has no fossil energy resources and meets nearly all of its energy needs—including the fuel for generating most of its electricity—with imported petroleum products.4,5 However, Guam is increasing its use of renewable energy resources for electricity generation.6,7
+Guam is the southernmost and largest of the Mariana Islands, located in the Pacific Ocean about 5,800 miles west of San Francisco and 1,600 miles east of Manila, Philippines.1 The island became a U.S. territory in 1898 and is home to the indigenous Chamorro people.2 Guam is close to the International Date Line.
+As a result, it is the first place in the United States to see each new day, which is why Guam is known as the place "Where America's Day Begins."3 Guam has no fossil energy resources and meets nearly all of its energy needs—including the fuel for generating most of its electricity—with imported petroleum products.4,5,6 However, Guam is aiming to increase its use of renewable energy resources for electricity generation.7

 Surrounded by coral reefs, Guam sits on the southern edge of the Mariana Trench and is near the Challenger Deep, which lies nearly 7 miles below the surface of the ocean and is the deepest known place on earth.
-Guam, like the neighboring Mariana Islands, is the top of an undersea mountain, part of a volcanic subsea range stretching northwest toward Japan.
-At 30 miles long and 4 to 12 miles wide, the territory has about three times the land area of Washington, DC.8,9,10 Guam has a tropical marine climate that is warm and humid with little variation in seasonal temperatures that range between 70oF and 90oF throughout the year.
-The rainy season runs from May to November and can bring devastating typhoons.11 Guam recorded one of the world's highest measured wind speeds, 230 miles per hour, when Super Typhoon Paka struck the island in 1997.12 Typhoon Mawar, which was one of the strongest Northern Hemisphere cyclones recorded in the month of May, struck the northern coast of Guam in May 2023 with winds up to 140 mph.13
+Guam, as with the other Mariana Islands, is the top of an undersea mountain, part of a volcanic subsea range stretching northwest toward Japan.8,9 At 36 miles long and 6 to 12 miles wide, the territory has about three times the land area of Washington, DC.10,11 Guam is a tropical island and a climate that is warm and humid with little variation in seasonal temperatures that range between 70oF and 90oF throughout the year.
+The rainy season runs from May to November and can bring devastating typhoons.12,13 The Category 4 Typhoon Mawar struck the northern coast of Guam in May 2023 with winds up to 140 miles per hour, was the strongest typhoon to hit Guam since 2002 and left much of the 150,000 population without power.14,15

-Guam has a population of about 154,000, plus about 22,000 U.S. military personnel and their families.14 Tourism and the U.S. military are the two largest contributors to Guam's economy.
-Tourism brought in a record of nearly 1.7 million visitors in 2019.
-However, the COVID-19 pandemic kept many tourists away from Guam since early 2020.
-Guam had about 657,000 visitor arrivals in 2023, which was more than eight times greater than the pandemic low of 79,000 visitors in 2021.
-Almost fourth-fifths of the island's tourists arrive from South Korea and Japan.15,16 U.S. military plans to relocate thousands of its personnel from Okinawa, Japan, to Guam will bring more people to the island.17,18,19,20,21 The military accounts for about one-fifth of Guam's energy consumption.22 Total per capita energy consumption on Guam is about half that of the 50 U.S. states.23
+Guam has a population of about 154,000, plus about 22,000 U.S. military personnel and their families.16 Tourism and the U.S. military are the two largest contributors to Guam's economy.17 In 2024, Guam had about 740,000 visitors, which is still well below the 1.7 million visitors to the island in 2019 prior to the COVID-19 pandemic.
+Almost four-fifths of the island's tourists arrive from South Korea and Japan.18 U.S. military plans to relocate thousands of its personnel from Okinawa, Japan, to Guam will bring more people to the island.19,20 The military owns about 25% of the island and accounts for about one-fifth of Guam's energy consumption.21

 Petroleum